Skip to main content

 6. StatuteOfLimitationsGuard

-Status: PARTIAL / HEURISTIC Purpose: Compute claim limitation periods for supported jurisdictions and claim types using rule tables.
+Status: MIXED Purpose: Compute claim limitation periods for supported jurisdictions and claim types using rule tables.
+The limitation-period lookup is PARSED; the date arithmetic over it (expiration, days remaining) is DETERMINISTIC.
 Coverage is limited to the modeled jurisdictions and claim types listed below.

 LLMs don’t track jurisdiction-specific limitation periods: